-- The high ambition level of the project has driven innovative approaches towards successful test-cell recruitment and brought forward creative and workable solutions.
-This high bar for the project from its inception, should also deliver a strong dividend from the project in terms of new insights, lessons learned and outcomes. - Despite the technology-related challenges in filling some test-cells, there were also a number of instances in which the trial team anticipated customer problems which in the end did not materialise.
-Rather than second-guessing customers' possible negative responses, focus groups and/or similar small-scale customer exploration might help to avoid unduly 'low expectation' in design of possible 'customer offers'. - Greater awareness from the outset of the somewhat different goals that project partners had in trial recruitment may have smoothed the process of detailed test cell design and recruitment. - A project with such a large number of test cells, and demographic and technical sub-groups within those test cells, adds significant complexity.
-A balance needs to be found between testing a sufficiently varied range of options and real-world constraints. - Working with a recognised and respected university gives the trials credibility and encourages customer participation. - Inclusion of smart meters (and IHDs) in the trial-offer did seem to make the offer more attractive in recruiting participants. - Reasonable numbers of residential customers were interested in time-of-use (TOU) tariffs and also in exploring tariffs involving restricted use and direct control.
-It needs to be clarified how far this interest extends further to other customers who might have to change usage patterns significantly to benefit. - SMEs contacted expressed initial keen interest in the prospect of lower bills.
-However, in the end the firms contacted were not amenable to remaining with the trial for restricted-use or for direct control tariffs.
-The TOU tariff test-cell has been half-filled against the original target. - There is appetite among PV owners to enhance the use of their PV units.
+- The high ambition level of the project has driven innovative approaches towards successful test cell recruitment and brought forward creative and workable solutions.
+This high bar for the project from its inception, should also deliver a strong dividend from the project in terms of new insights, lessons learned and outcomes. - Despite the technology-related challenges in filling some test cells, there were also a number of instances in which the trial team anticipated customer problems which in the end did not materialise.
+Rather than second-guessing customers' possible negative responses, focus groups and/or similar small-scale customer exploration might help to avoid unduly 'low expectation' in design of possible 'customer offers'.